JThundley/ITB-Solver/Scoring Readme.txt

 MISC:
 The powergrid taking damage is -50
-A building taking damage is 0 (we only count the powergrid damage) An objective building taking damage is -20 in addition to the powergrid damage that goes with it.
+A building taking damage is and/or dying is 0 (we only count the powergrid damage) An objective building taking damage is -20 in addition to the powergrid damage that goes with it.
 A building being frozen or shielded is 9
 A freezemine/mine being destroyed is -3